Mad creative, BMX rider, bike builder.

 As an artist, I’m fuelled by a feeling of kinship with that creative element of freestyle history.
 There are no boundaries between my love for BMX and my creative world.
 I see each and every build like a fresh canvas and, in turn, my sketchpads are filled concept sketches for build designs, BMX related illustrations, portraits and graphics.
 One of my illustrations can be seen on the cover of the March 2014 issue of Art BMX magazine, my cartoon alter-ego ‘Lightning Lix’ pulling a cherry picker.
 Stay tuned for more in the Lightning Lix series, along with more BMX portraits, designs, creative builds, commissions, music, apparel and some other exciting stuff I’m working on with some rad people!

-My art, illustration and design HERE.
+My fine art, HERE.

 My music, HERE.